Former Iraqi central bank chief rejects graft charges

 Maliki, a Shi'ite, last year won a court ruling that put the central bank and other independent bodies under more cabinet supervision, a move his opponents said would allow the Shi'ite premier to consolidate his power.

-Iraq's political system has been mired in infighting among Shi'ite, Sunni Muslim and ethnic Kurdish blocks, some of whom accuse Maliki of failing to fulfil power-sharing agreements in the cross-sectarian government.
+Iraq's political system has been mired in infighting among Shi'ite, Sunni Muslim and ethnic Kurdish blocks, some of whom accuse Maliki of failing to fulfill power-sharing agreements in the cross-sectarian government.